-\Gang related dress (i.e., emblems) that suggests membership or promotion is prohibited.
+Gang-related dress (i.e., emblems) that suggests membership or promotion is prohibited.

-- Shorts, skirts, and skorts will not be more than four inches above the knee. - · Hats, coats, and outerwear should be stored in lockers. - Sagging pants slacks, jeans, shorts, etc. are to be worn at the waist, not hanging low on the hips, or ex posing undergarments.
-Undergarments are defined as any clothing worn under the outer garment. - · Shoes All students are required to wear shoes. - Secondary: Shoes must be worn at all times.
-Slippers are not allowed. - Any clothing indecently exposing the person of a student is prohibited. - Any clothing or jewelry in laboratory, vocational, Physical Education - class or recess that might endanger the student or other students is prohibited. - Any clothing that is torn or worn indecently exposing themselves or undergarments is prohibited.
+- Shorts, skirts, and skorts will not be more than four inches above the knee. - · Hats, coats, and outerwear should be stored in lockers - Sagging pants slacks, jeans, shorts, etc. are to be worn at the waist, not hanging low on the hips, or exposing undergarments.
+Undergarments are defined as any clothing worn under the outer garment. - Shoes All students are required to wear shoes. - Secondary: Shoes must be worn at all times.
+Slippers are not allowed. - A. Any clothing indecently exposing the person of a student is prohibited. - B. Any clothing or jewelry in the laboratory, vocational, Physical Education class, or recess that might endanger the student or other students is prohibited. - C. Any clothing that is torn or worn indecently exposing themselves or undergarments is prohibited. - D. Specific courses (ex: CTE, PE) may have specific dress codes.